 Philadelphia C-PACE is a completely voluntary program.
-It allows commercial property owners to obtain financing for eligible energy and water savings projects, typically through private capital providers, and to repay the financing through a special assessment similar to a property tax assessment.
+It allows commercial property owners to obtain financing for eligible projects, typically through private capital providers, and to repay the financing through a special assessment similar to a property tax assessment.

 PEA recognizes the value of having guidelines that are as uniform as possible statewide to allow capital providers and project developers to easily participate in C-PACE across the Commonwealth, ensuring that communities with smaller populations are not left out.
 To that end, PEA partnered with the Sustainable Energy Fund, Keystone Energy Efficiency Alliance, Pittsburgh Office of Sustainability and Pennsylvania Department of Environmental Protection to help create a standard set of Pennsylvania Program Guidelines and C-PACE documents.
 The coalition convened multiple workshops in 2018 and 2019, which included over 130 stakeholders.
 Draft Program Guidelines were available for public comment in late 2018.
+PEA and the Sustainable Energy Fund (C-PACE Program Administrator for PA counties outside of Philadelphia) held several stakeholder meetings in 2022 to gather input on creating program guidelines for the new additions of multifamily properties, IAQ and resiliency.
+Following the stakeholder sessions, PEA published draft guidelines in the form of an Appendix to the Program Guidelines and solicited public comments.
+The revised Program Guidelines with the Appendix were published on September 12, 2022.